pacifics/PassDao/README.md

 Basic, standardized Token contract.
 Defines the functions to check token balances, send tokens, send tokens on behalf of a 3rd party and the corresponding approval process.

 - Funding.sol:
-Standard smart contract used for the funding of the Dao.
-One smart contract is associated with each funding.
+Smart contract used for the presale of Dao shares.

 =
 ## See Beta version on Testnet